LiquidNalee/rbh-monitoring/README.txt

 The command 'rbh-monitoring' is to be scheduled in a crontab to run periodically.
-See the associated grafana dashboard here :
+See the associated grafana dashboard here : https://grafana.com/dashboards/2276 Or go to Grafana.com and import the rbh-monitoring.json file

 II - Compiling
 ==============